Naomi Osaka statement on withdrawing from French Open

-Full text of Naomi Osaka's statement on social media announcing her withdrawal from the French Open on Monday: read more
+PARIS (Reuters) - Full text of Naomi Osaka’s statement on social media announcing her withdrawal from the French Open on Monday:

 Hey everyone, this isn’t a situation I ever imagined or intended when I posted a few days ago.
 I think now the best thing for the tournament, the other players and my well-being is that I withdraw so that everyone can go back to focusing on the tennis going on in Paris.